najib-innovaj/ux-ui-notes/README.md

 - ***Prejudice***: Negative feelings people have about other groups.
 It has to do all with the negative reaction.
 - ***Descriminations***:Treating people differently based on the group that thery from.
 Descrimination is what people do their behaviour and actions towards people.
 - ***Unconscious Bias :*** Favoring those who have similar interests or backgrounds can lead to unconscious bias in recruitment.
 For example, a hiring manager prefers a job applicant who grew up in the same city.

+# Google UX Design

+### course 1: Foundation of User Experince

+***Empathy:*** Empathy is the ability to understand someone else's feelings or thoughts in a situation, and it's a major part of UX.